 This regulation requires 'financial market participants and financial advisers' to include in their remuneration policies details of how the policies are consistent with the integration of 'sustainability risks'.
-Therefore, starting from 1 January 2021, individual and collective objectives include elements related to the adherence to the sustainability risk framework to be embedded in investment processes.
+Therefore, starting from 1 January 2021, individual and collective objectives will include elements related to the adherence to the sustainability risk framework to be embedded in investment processes.
 The AXA IM variable pay pools and awards are determined in accordance with the completion of these objectives.

-Additionally, sustainability risks are integrated in both deferred and long long-term variable remuneration components:
+Additionally, sustainability risks are integrated in both deferred and long-term variable remuneration components:

-Deferred: The DIP (Fund) award consists of a deferred cash plan indexed to the investment performance of a synthetic basket(s) of AXA IM funds and to an ESG performance index.

-• Long-term (AXA LTI):

-- AXA Performance Shares include Sustainability criteria weighing for 30% of the overall performance: Achievement on (i) specific climate related target (reduction of operations' carbon emissions) and (ii) Inclusion and Diversity target (increase the portion of women in Group's executive population) complement (iii) the target on AXA's score in the S&P Corporate Sustainability Assessment. - AXA Restricted Shares are subject to a Sustainability criterion.
-To benefit from the totality of AXA Restricted Shares initially granted, the AXA score in the S&P Corporate Sustainability Assessment (CSA) backbone of the Dow Jones Sustainability Index calculated over the performance period, shall meet a minimum.
+- Deferred: The DIP (Fund) award consists of a deferred cash plan indexed to the investment performance of a synthetic basket(s) of AXA IM funds and to an ESG performance index. - Long-term (AXA LTI): AXA Performance Shares include Sustainability criteria weighing for 30% of the overall performance: Achievement on (i) specific climate related target (reduction of operations' carbon emissions) and (ii) Inclusion and Diversity target (increase the portion of women in Group's executive population) complement (iii) the target on AXA's score in the S&P Corporate Sustainability Assessment.